New Age Looping for e-readers! Read on for details.

 Almost 20 years ago, a friend gave me a kit for a small knotless netting pouch.
 I couldn’t make heads or tails of the directions.
 Turns out, I was doing knotted netting.
 I made the same mistake (and a few others) for a couple of years before I figured out what I was doing.
 I gleaned what I could from a paragraph here and there in out-of-print books, but couldn’t find anything in print for people who wanted me to recommend a book on looping, So I wrote one.

-It’s currently out of print, but you can still find copied.
+It’s currently out of print, but you can still find copies.
 The print book is 116 pages packed with illustrations and spiral bound so it lies flat.
 In-depth instructions help you master tension control and shaping so you can create bags, garments, vessels and more.
 With instructions that emphasize ways to adapt a basic idea to suit your own style and materials, you learn to design looping projects of your own.

 The book was written to give readers a progressive learning experience.
 One skill leads to the next in a series of samples and projects.
 It can stand on its own, or be used in conjunction with a New Age Looping eCourse (now closed, but video units can be viewed — see links and the progression here).